jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         resistance of the enamel, is antibacterial and promotes remineralization.
-        Fluorides directly inhibit the formation of bacterial acids and contribute to the incorporation of calcium and phosphate ions in the enamel, decreasing their susceptibility to tooth decay.
+        Fluorides directly inhibit the formation of bacterial acids and contribute to the incorporation of calcium and phosphate ions in the enamel, decreasing its susceptibility to tooth decay.
 Normally they are applied in gel form with the use of special trays and directly on the dental surface.</p>\n"
     - question: How are cavities formed?
       answer: "<p>If they are not removed periodically, the bacteria contained in the dental plaque generate powerful organic acids that attack and demineralize